Skip to main content

 The hypothalamus, acting as the body’s central command, releases a specific signal called Growth Hormone-Releasing Hormone (GHRH).
 This message travels a very short distance to the pituitary gland, instructing it to produce and release Human Growth Hormone (GH).
 GH then enters the bloodstream and travels throughout the body, acting on various tissues.

-One of its most important destinations is the liver, where it prompts the production of another powerful signaling molecule, 1 (IGF-1).
+One of its most important destinations is the liver, where it prompts the production of another powerful signaling molecule, Insulin-like Growth Factor 1 (IGF-1).
 It is primarily IGF-1 that carries out many of the regenerative and growth-promoting actions we associate with GH, such as repairing tissue, building lean muscle, and maintaining bone density.

 Growth hormone peptide therapies are designed to work with the body’s natural signaling, prompting the pituitary gland to release its own growth hormone in a rhythmic, biological pattern.